proof88/PRooFPS-dd/README.md

 If you have any problem with the game, it is always recommended to save the latest generated log file(s) from the game's main directory.
 Their file name format is: `log_<hostname>_<date>_<time>.html` .
-Since they are saved in HTML format, it is easy to open and read them in your favourite web browser, but what is better is if you send it to the developer.
+Since they are saved in HTML format, it is easy to open and read them in your favourite web browser, but what is better is if you send them to the developer.

 If you have performance issues and you are running the server instance of the game, pressing 'T' key anytime during the game saves extra information into the HTML log file.